Samsung DVE45T3400W Dryer Relay Replacement Guide

 Visual Inspection of the Control Board

-Open your DVE45T3400W and locate the control board (typically mounted near the top-front of the unit).
+Open up your DVE45T3400W and locate the control board, which is typically mounted near the top front of the unit.
 Look for any of these visual indicators of relay failure:

-On the DVE45T3400W control board, the heating element relay is typically one of the larger electromechanical relays, measuring approximately 1 inch by 0.75 inches.
+On the DVE45T3400W control board, the heating element relay is usually one of the larger electromechanical relays, measuring about 1 inch by 0.75 inches.
 It will be clearly distinct from smaller capacitors and solid-state components.

 Relay Location on the Control Board

-The heating relay on the DVE45T3400W is located on the main control board, which is accessed by removing the top panel of the dryer.
-The exact position varies slightly depending on the board revision, but it is typically positioned toward the middle-to-right portion of the board when viewed from the front.
-The relay will be labeled on the circuit board (commonly marked as “RL1,” “K1,” or “HT” depending on the schematic revision).
+The heating relay on the DVE45T3400W is located on the main control board, accessed by removing the top panel of the dryer.
+The exact position may vary slightly depending on the board revision, but it’s typically positioned toward the middle-to-right portion of the board when viewed from the front.
+You’ll find it labeled on the circuit board, commonly marked as “RL1,” “K1,” or “HT” depending on the schematic revision.

 Accessing the Control Board on the DVE45T3400W